GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Results: Density modelling

-As mentioned in \autoref{sec:sfdesc}, taking advantage that RC stars are standard candles, we can determine the fraction of RC stars in our sample (completeness) for any particular volume.
-In \autoref{fig:sf_polar}, we show the completeness in polar coordinates (\rgal{},$\phi$), averaged over three different slices in \zgal{}.
+As mentioned in Sect. \ref{sec:sfdesc}, taking advantage that RC stars are standard candles, we can determine the fraction of RC stars in our sample (completeness) for any particular volume.
+In Fig. \ref{fig:sf_polar}, we show the completeness in polar coordinates (\rgal{},$\phi$), averaged over three different slices in \zgal{}.
 Towards the inner Galaxy, the completeness drops sharply due to extinction, while in the anticentre direction the completeness extends much further.
-While overall the two maps at \zgal{}$>$0.25\kpc and \zgal{}$<$ -0.25\kpc exhibit very similar completeness, there are minor differences between the two due to the asymmetrical dust distribution above and below the disc. \autoref{fig:sf_polar}(b) shows the completeness for the midplane region, $|\text{\zgal}|<$0.25 kpc.
+While overall the two maps at \zgal{}$>$0.25\kpc and \zgal{}$<$ -0.25\kpc exhibit very similar completeness, there are minor differences between the two due to the asymmetrical dust distribution above and below the disc.
+Figure \ref{fig:sf_polar}(b) shows the completeness for the midplane region, $|\text{\zgal}|<$0.25 kpc.
 Compared to the maps at higher \zgal{}, the region of high completeness covers a much smaller region.
-Indeed, in the plane we are most affected by dust, obscuring our view toward the inner Galaxy, and along other lines-of-sight with high extinction.
-In addition, we are also affected by high source crowding toward the Galactic center, which makes it difficult for \allwise{} to resolve individual sources, and thus making these fields less well sampled.
+Indeed, in the plane we are most affected by dust, which obscures our view towards the inner Galaxy and along other lines of sight with high extinction.
+In addition, we are also affected by high source crowding towards the Galactic centre, which makes it difficult for \allwise{} to resolve individual sources and causes these fields to be less well sampled.
 Nevertheless, all three maps show that we are able to map out a large portion of the disc out to at least \rgal{}$=15$ kpc with fairly high completeness.
-An interactive three-dimensional visualisation of completeness for our \rc{} sample is provided on the \gunlim{} webpage\footnote{\href{https://home.strw.leidenuniv.nl/~brown/unlimited-demos/3dapp/}{Interactive 3D visualization of the \rc{} completeness.}}.
+An interactive three-dimensional visualisation of completeness for our \rc{} sample is provided on the \gunlim{} webpage\footnote{\href{https://home.strw.leidenuniv.nl/~brown/unlimited-demos/3dapp/}{Interactive 3D visualisation of the \rc{} completeness.}}.